awslabs/aws-encryption-sdk-specification/framework/test-vectors/complete-vectors/encryption-context.md

 MUST have a small map.
 MUST have a large map.
 MUST have multibyte UTF8 characters in both the key and value.
+MUST have multibyte non-BMP characters in both the key and value.